RaulTheRaul/final-system-pa2511/README.md

 # ChildCare Platform Local Development Guide

-This project is built with React + Vite + Tailwind CSS and has been containerised with docker for consistent devlopment.
+This project is built with React + Vite + Tailwind CSS and has been containerised with docker for consistent development.

 ## Prerequisites